espressif/idf-component-manager/README.md

 ## Add examples to the component

-To add examples to your component place them in the `examples` directory inside your component.
+To add examples to your component, place them in the `examples` directory inside your component.
 Examples are discovered recursively in subdirectories at this path.
 A directory with `CMakeLists.txt` that registers a project is considered as an example.